-2.16.
+2.15.
 Standard uncertainties

 The standard uncertainty (abbreviated s.u. and replacing the traditional term estimated standard deviation) should be expressed as a number in parentheses following the numerical result and should be on the scale of the least significant digits of the result.
-The s.u. value should be in the range 2-19.
+The s.u. value should be in the range 2-19 in the text and the tables.
 Note that s.u. values should not be appended to parameters which are fixed by symmetry, geometry or other constraints.